Sunilkumarrai/Projects-using-R/README.md

-# This is R code for various project.
+# R code for various projects.